alycet/movie-data-etl-pipeline/README.md

 # IMDB Movie End-To-End Data Engineering Project

 ## Introduction
+The Movie Data ETL Pipeline is a project designed to combine the magic of movies with the power of data engineering.
+Leveraging technologies like Selenium, Beautiful Soup, OMDB API, AWS, and Snowflake, this project builds an end-to-end ETL (Extract, Transform, Load) pipeline for managing movie data.

-As a movie enthusiast, I wanted to combine my passion for films with data engineering.
-In this project, we will develop a dynamic ETL (Extract, Transform, Load) pipeline powered by Selenium, Beautiful Soup, OMDB API, AWS, and Snowflake.
-The pipeline will seamlessly retrieve movie data for the top 1000 IMDB films using the OMDB API, transform it into a structured format, and load it into a Snowflake data warehouse.
-This setup ensures that I can easily query the data whenever I’m searching for inspiration for my next movie night.
-Join me in building a data-driven approach to exploring cinematic masterpieces! 🎥🍿
+The pipeline retrieves comprehensive information about the top 1000 movies from IMDB using the OMDB API, including details like titles, genres, release dates, and ratings.
+This raw data is cleaned, transformed into a structured format, and ultimately loaded into a Snowflake data warehouse.
+With this setup, you can query the data to generate insightful recommendations or find inspiration for your next movie night.
+The project is a perfect blend of web scraping, API integration, and data warehouse management, making it an ideal practice ground for aspiring data engineers and movie enthusiasts alike.

 ## System Architecture
 ![Architecture Diagram](https://github.com/alycet/movie-data-etl-pipeline/blob/main/IMDB%20Movie%20Pipeline%20Architecture%20-%20Page%201.png)